 We believe one of the best ways to tackle taboo topics, like periods and incontinence, is through education and discussion.
 In 2005, we decided to help teachers navigate these topics in their PSHE or health care classes.
 The Natracare School’s Programme is a resource designed by us to guide teachers through topics like puberty, the menstrual cycle, reproduction and our responsibility as individuals to care for our planet.

-2006 — Two new ranges launched – Mother & Baby and Dry & Light
+2006 — Two new ranges launched – Parent & Baby and Dry & Light

 To further support people and the changes their bodies go through in life, we added to our product range.
-We wanted to reach people who experience incontinence, so we launched the Natracare Mother & Baby range and Dry & Light pads for light incontinence.
+We wanted to reach people who experience incontinence, so we launched the Natracare Parent & Baby range and Dry & Light pads for light incontinence.
 These products offer breathable choices, made from natural materials that are suitable for sensitive skin.

 2008 — Natracare achieves International Environmental Product Declaration

 We became the first period product in the world to achieve an International Environmental Product Declaration in 2008.
 The declaration involved assessing our entire product lifecycle, from how we source our raw materials, to the ingredients we use in our products, and the waste we produce as a company.
 Part of our process for this was to become the world’s first period product brand to measure the carbon footprint of their period pads!

 2009 — Awarded outstanding in Ethical Accreditation and Nordic Eco Label

 Greenwashing and ethical pretence is everywhere — especially in the period care industry.
 We were thrilled to be recognized for our continued ethical work when we achieved an outstanding Ethical Accreditation Index score.
 Coming out as 1st, this placed us on the top of the table in our industry, which is where we remain today.